kate-bagenzo/windowpane/README.md

 ### 💬 COMMAND TYPES
 - 🎨 SETSTYLE
-    set a css class on the game window
+    - set a css class on the game window
-    example: `2 SETSTYLE example` will apply a class of `.example` to the viewer on the page `2.md`
+    - example: `2 SETSTYLE example` will apply a class of `.example` to the viewer on the page `2.md`
-    this removes all other css classes
+    - this removes all other css classes
-    style persists until another SETSTYLE command is reached, or SETSTYLE CLEAR is used
+    - style persists until another SETSTYLE command is reached, or SETSTYLE CLEAR is used
-        custom styles are kept in `engine/styles/styles.scss`
+        - custom styles are kept in `engine/styles/styles.scss`
-        if you don't want to write css (or don't know how), there are some basic styles included
+        - if you don't want to write css (or don't know how), there are some basic styles included
-        classes are applied to the `#app` element
+        - classes are applied to the `#app` element

 - 📢 SFX
-    play a noise
+    - play a noise
-    example: `3 SFX gato.ogg` will play the sound `gato.ogg` every visit to `3.png`
+    - example: `3 SFX gato.ogg` will play the sound `gato.ogg` every visit to `3.png`
-    place sfx in `story/assets/sound/`
+    - place sfx in `story/assets/sound/`

 - 🎹 MUSIC
-    play a noise and loop it
+    - play a noise and loop it
-    example: `4 SFX bombas.ogg` will start the music `bombas.ogg` every visit to `4.png`
+    - example: `4 SFX bombas.ogg` will start the music `bombas.ogg` every visit to `4.png`
-    music continues until another MUSIC command is reached
+    - music continues until another MUSIC command is reached
-    use MUSIC CLEAR to clear music
+    - use MUSIC CLEAR to clear music
-    place music in `story/assets/sound/`
+    - place music in `story/assets/sound/`

 - 🔁 LOOP
-    video pages only: make video loop (or not)
+    - video pages only: make video loop (or not)
-    example: `5 LOOP true` or `5 LOOP false`
+    - example: `5 LOOP true` or `5 LOOP false`
-    the default behavior (false) can be adjusted in config.jsonc
+    - the default behavior (false) can be adjusted in config.jsonc

 - ⚙️ CUSTOM
-    a command that has no effect by default
+    - a command that has no effect by default
-    example: `6 CUSTOM example`
+    - example: `6 CUSTOM example`
-    it's easily editable so you can quickly add an extra bit of functionality, if needed
+    - it's easily editable so you can quickly add an extra bit of functionality, if needed
-    just uncomment and edit the commented block in `engine/scripts/main.js`
+    - just uncomment and edit the commented block in `engine/scripts/main.js`

 ## ❓ FAQ

+### 🖼️ IMAGES ARE MISSING IN THE FINAL OUTPUT
+use relative paths
+instead of `/images/gato.png`, use `./images.gato.png`

 ### 🔮 I'M LOSING TRACK OF FILENAME/PAGE NUMBERS
 hit F12 to bring up the developer tools
 windowpane prints a list of pages, along with story info